vlabella/GLE/README.md

  * CMAKE_INSTALL_PREFIX - set this to a different location than the default on your system if desired.
  * USE_STATIC_RUNTIME - set this ON to build against Visual Studio static runtimes: /MT instead of /MD.
 Also set Boost_USE_STATIC_RUNTIME=ON and have all other libraries built with /MT as well.
  * ZLIB_USE_STATIC_LIBS - set ON to link to static variants of zlib: .a .lib instead of .so and .dll
+ * GLE_EXAMPLES_LIBRARY_PATH - set to the root folder of the gle-library folder on your computer (only needed if packaging)
+ * GLE_USER_MANUAL_PATH - set to the root folder of the gle-manual folder on your computer (only needed if packaging)

 ### Creating packages with cpack

 Cpack can be utilized to create distributable packages.
-These packages are preliminary since the manual and library of GLE routines are not included, making these packages incomplete at this time.
-This will be remidied when the other repos are created.
+Note that gle-manual and gle-library repos should be checked out and built on your computer for them to get included in the package.

-	cd build & cpack -G "WIX;NSIS;ZIP"
+	cd build & cpack -G "NSIS;ZIP;7Z"

-	or on linux
+	on linux

 	cd build & cpack -G "DEB;ZIP"

+	on macOS

+	cd build & cpack -G "DragNDrop;ZIP"